mbtown01/frosti/README.md

-# RPT (Raspberry Pi Thermostat)
+# FROSTI

-RaspberryPi-powered Griddy-enabled thermostat
+FROSTI (Financially Responsive Open-Source Thermostat Initiative) is a Raspberry Pi powered open source software + hardware thermostat that can respond to changes in power price with changes in temperature settings.

 ## Overview

-RPT is yet another Python-based, Raspberry Pi powered thermostat, with the added twist that [GoGriddy](https://www.gogriddy.com/) customers can vary temperature targets based on the current cost of electricity.
+FROSTI is yet another Python-based, Raspberry Pi powered thermostat, with the added twist that [GoGriddy](https://www.gogriddy.com/) customers can vary temperature targets based on the current cost of electricity.